Prophet-5/Airbnb-Analysis/README.md

 - [Data Sources](#data-sources)
 - [Conclusion](#conclusion)
 ## Motivation:
 Passive income is something that can really help someone have more retirement income.
-A rental propert is a good way to make passive income and a long-term investment as well.
+A rental property is a good way to make passive income and a long-term investment as well.
 I've been looking into buying a investment property but had no idea how to choose the right areas that are optimal investment potentials.
 I decided to dig in and collect Airbnb data and other data points that effect housing costs.
 I then narrowed down the top states that fit into 6 KPI categories:
 - Occupancy rate percentages
 - Average property tax yearly fees and percentages
 - Median home price for that state